The Tale of Clever Hasan and the Talking Horse: Socotra

 In a Soqotri tale translated by David Heinrich Müller with the title Geschichte zweier Brüder ("The Tale of the Two Brothers"), a man has an Arab woman and an Abyssinian female slave.
 One night, both women get pregnant and nine months later each gives birth to a son, but the Abyssian slave dies, leaving her son to be raised by the Arab wife.
 When they are old enough, their father sets a test for them: the Arab wife is to send each of the boys to their father's house in search of breakfast, and they are to put their hands in the oven, where there is a lion inside; whoever proves himself to be braver shall be rewarded.
 The Arab woman's son does that and the lion bites off his hand; the Abyssinian woman's son strangles the lion, to his father's pride.
 The man gifts him a "human mare" (which Müller explains it means it can talk like a person).
 The Arab woman asks an old woman to buy poison for her, which she uses on the Abyssinian boy's food.
 The boy asks his stepmother where his food is; she says it is the "castle".
 The Abyssinian boy enters the castle, grabs the food and gives to a cat to eat.
 It dies.
 Then, he goes to the stables to talk to his mare, and the animal warns him of the poison.
-Nex, they try to place poisoned needles in the stairs, but he also escapes.
-Failing on both occasions, the Arab woman's feigns illness and asks for the mare's heart.
+Next, they try to place poisoned needles in the stairs, but he also escapes.
+Failing on both occasions, the Arab woman feigns illness and asks for the mare's heart.
 The Abyssinian boy learns of this and asks his father for money, a sword and a last ride on the animal.
 The next day, he rides the mare away from home, and meets his Arab half-brother.
 The Arab boy learns of his mother's treachery, but is dissuaded of seeking revenge.
 Then, the Abyssinian boy plants a myrtle on the road, as a token of life, and asks his half-brother to come to his aid should the myrtle wither.
 The tale then continues with further adventures of the Abyssinian boy (called "son of the Abyssinian woman"), wherein he marries a maiden named "Unglücksmädchen" ("Unfortunate Girl"), rescues a princess named Daughter of the Sunrise, fights a Sultan and his army, is killed by drinking coffee, and is eventually rescued by his half-brother.